AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

    >[!CAUTION]
    >
    >If a page has been moved, you can no longer perform a preview on any versions made before the move.
+This is a known issue.
    >
    >* If you experience problems with a preview, check the [Timeline](/help/sites-authoring/basic-handling.md#timeline) for the page to see whether the page has been moved.